eflautt/ga-data-science/projects/unit-projects/Project 1/project1-readme.md

 #### Dataset
 We'll be using the same dataset as UCLA's Logit Regression in R tutorial to explore logistic regression in Python.
 Our goal will be to identify the various factors that may influence admission into graduate school.
 It contains four variables- admit, gre, gpa, rank.

-- admit- is a binary variable.
+- 'admit' is a binary variable.
 It indicates whether or not a candidate was admitted admit =1) our not (admit= 0)
-- gre- GRE score
+- 'gre' is GRE score
-- gpa- Grade Point Average
+- 'gpa' stands for Grade Point Average
-- rank- Rank of an applicant's undergraduate alma mater with 1 being a high rank and 4 being the lowest rank
+- 'rank' is the rank of an applicant's undergraduate alma mater, with 1 being the highest and 4 as the lowest

 #### Starter code
 For this project we will be using an IPython notebook.
 Notebooks are a handy way to communicate your research with your team and share your analysis.
 Using markup syntax will allow you create more visually appealing notebooks.